BlindGuard/dexcom-g6-reader/README.md

 ### Configuration

-For this software to work, you have to change the 6-digit `transmitter_id` in `dexcom_g6_reader.h` to the serial number of the transmitter you want to connect to.
+For this software to work, you have to change the 6-digit `transmitter_id` in `main.c` to the serial number of the transmitter you want to connect to.
 ```
 const char *transmitter_id = "8xxxxx";